lawly/prompts/chapter-7-prompts.md

 # Prompts

-Here are the prompts of chapter 5 that required a re-work to work with *Gemini 2.5 Flash*.
+Here are the prompts of chapter 5 that required a adaption to work with *Gemini 2.5 Flash*.

 ## Generate Personas